-Discover Redwood National and State Parks, CA
+Discover the best RV rental in Redwood National and State Parks, CA!

 The most striking coastal rainforest in the United States lies south of the Oregon border, in Northern California.
 Spanning nearly 40 miles of scenic coastline, Redwood National and State Parks are home to the world’s tallest trees, remote beaches, herds of Roosevelt elk, majestic gray whales, and black bears.
 Redwood National and State Parks are so valuable that they've been designated a World Heritage Site and an International Biosphere Reserve.

 Redwood National and State Parks encompass multiple national and state lands jointly administered by both the National Park Service and the California State Parks Department.
 The old-growth trees were nearly milled to extinction in the 19th century, but conservation efforts slowly preserved them one tract at a time.
 Redwood National Park, located within the larger complex, was created in 1968 and joined up with California State Parks in 1994.
 Today, the indigenous peoples who have inhabited this land for millennia still help the government manage the diverse and fragile ecosystems.
 You’ll have abundant opportunities to book an RV in Humboldt County and explore this beautiful area.

 Redwood National and State Parks have a range of activities as diverse as the ecosystems found in the park.
 There are five visitors’ centers spread throughout the parks where rangers will help you find activities that will fit your interests, abilities, and itinerary.